 How Do I Prepare for Inverted Nipple Correction Surgery?

 Inverted nipple surgery is a minimally invasive procedure that requires little to no preparation.

 You will be advised to avoid smoking for several weeks in advance of surgery to ensure proper circulation and optimal healing.
 Patients opting for general anesthesia may be asked to perform a medical evaluation check for their safety and to avoid risk of complication.

 How Does Inverted Nipple Correction Surgery Work?

-At the Michael Horn Center for Plastic Surgery in Chicago inverted nipple correction involves a minimally invasive surgical procedure that releases the tension pulling the nipples inward and creates an outward projection with an aesthetically pleasing nipple shape and profile.
+At Michael Horn Plastic Surgery & Med Spa in Chicago inverted nipple correction involves a minimally invasive surgical procedure that releases the tension pulling the nipples inward and creates an outward projection with an aesthetically pleasing nipple shape and profile.
 This procedure is performed in-clinic under local anesthesia and can be completed in as little as one hour, after which you can drive yourself home.
 Inverted nipple correction involves the following steps:

 1. Assessment of Inverted Nipple Severity and Cause

 Dr. Horn will make an expert evaluation of your inverted nipples and determine their cause, the techniques necessary for optimal correction, and if treatment is right for you.